UmamiAppearance/rollup-plugin-import-manager/README.md

 Type: `String`
 Default: `null`

 A debugging method.
-If set to anything other than the string `"file"` an console output of [diff](https://github.com/kpdecker/jsdiff) is shown.
+If set to anything other than the string `"file"` a console output of [diff](https://github.com/kpdecker/jsdiff) is shown.
 It is modified a little and looks much like the default output of diff from the [GNU diffutils](https://www.gnu.org/software/diffutils/), with colors on top.
-If set to file the whole file with insertions and deletions is shown.
+If set to `"file"` the whole file with insertions and deletions is shown.
 Either way it only gets logged if there are any changes at all.
-If this is the case the is another global debugging method available.
+If this is not the case, there is another global debugging method available:

 ### `debug`
 Type: `String`
 Default: `null`

 If more than one source file is involved, this really only is useful in combination with [include](#include).
 It stops the building process by throwing an intentional error and lists all units of the file.
-Even more verbose information about all units objects can be made accessible by passing the strings `verbose`, `object(s)` or `import(s)` (which one to use doesn't matter).
+Even more verbose information about all unit objects can be made accessible by passing the strings `verbose`, `object(s)` or `import(s)` (which one to use doesn't matter).